 A couple of weeks should prove sufficient to become comfortable with these classes.
 The ability to create a series of mission actions using these methods indicates a good grasp of the basics.

-MOOSE Scripting 301
+MOOSE Scripting 301 (Intermediate)

 Now, with having familiarized with the core and MOOSE basics, examine the remaining wrappers, especially the GROUP Wrapper and the special methods unique to the UNIT Wrapper.
 Sets can consist of units or groups, and remembering the differences between the two classes will avoid many headaches.
 Other classes of significance in MOOSE Core include: